 We appreciate that many of you will want your pledges to be kept confidential and so only two members of the steering group will collate the information and will provide the rest of the group with the totals only.

-The Share Issue will be launched in spring 2021 and will be open for six weeks.
+The Share Issue will be launched in late spring 2022 and will be open for six weeks.

 For more information on Community Shares here is a leaflet published by the Plunkett Foundation.